 How deep can a Simple Pump pump from?

-The maximum for a particular well is determined by the combination of several factors, including whether pumping into a pressurized plumbing system or using manual or motor to power.
+The maximum pumping distance for a particular well is determined by the combination of several factors, including whether pumping into a pressurized plumbing system, manually pumping, or motorized pumping.
 When using a Motor, the maximum supported depth also depends on the capacity of the pump cylinder used, and the voltage at which it is run.
 (We will also advise you on these parameters when you submit your request for a quote.)

 To explain some of these interlocking limits, we need to explain the concept of “TOTAL HEAD”.